ThoughtWorksStudios/eb_deployer/README.md

 Low friction deployments should be a breeze.
 Elastic Beanstalk provides a great foundation for performing Blue-Green deployments, and EbDeployer add a missing top to automate the whole flow out of box.

+ElasticBeanstalk Deployer thus allows you to do continuous delivery on AWS.

 ## Installation